ruby/ruby/doc/yjit/yjit.md

 YJIT is a lightweight, minimalistic Ruby JIT built inside CRuby.
 It lazily compiles code using a Basic Block Versioning (BBV) architecture.
 The target use case is that of servers running Ruby on Rails, an area where MJIT has not yet managed to deliver speedups.
-YJIT is currently supported for macOS and Linux on x86-64 and arm64/aarch64 CPUs.
+YJIT is currently supported for macOS, Linux and BSD on x86-64 and arm64/aarch64 CPUs.
 This project is open source and falls under the same license as CRuby.

 <p align="center"><b>